-According to the Government of Alberta, the oil sands region is the most heavily monitored area in the province.
+The Athabasca oil sands region is the most heavily monitored area in the province.
 Air quality is monitored 24 hours a day, 365 days a year by the Wood Buffalo Environmental Association (WBEA).

 WBEA is a multi-stakeholder, not-for-profit, science-based organization that independently monitors air quality and terrestrial environmental effects in the region.
 It is headquartered in Fort McMurray and compromises environmental non-government organizations, First Nations, government, health agencies and industry.

 WBEA also coordinates regional terrestrial and forest health monitoring.
 This has included coordinating a berry monitoring project with Elders of the Fort McKay First Nation.
 Further information, overviews of projects and study results can be found on the WBEA website.